 For more information and how to apply, click here

-On Thursday evening, the Chancellor announced plans to support the self-employed.
+The Chancellor has announced plans to support the self-employed.
 This consists of 80% of your profits up to maximum of £2,500 per month and will be calculated based on your previous three years’ tax returns.
 These payments are unlikely to be processed until June.
 In the meantime, any self-employed workers who have not already done so are being encouraged to submit this year’s tax return within the next 4 weeks and can access existing supports such as Universal Credit and business continuity loans.

 You can read the full announcement here.

 Launched in the midst of the Coronavirus pandemic to help sustain the arts sector through this crisis.
 The Open Fund is for individuals and organisations in the creative industries, with grants from £1,000 to £50,000.
 The total fund value is £7.5million and is open for the next 12 months.
 For more information and how to apply click here.

 A separate Bridging Bursary fund has paused taking applications due to the volume received.
 This fund is due to re-open on 20th April and we will include a reminder in the weekly updated closer to the time.
 To read about the bursary scheme visit Creative Scotland's website here.

 We have collated the range of business supports available into one document to help you find the right help for you.
 We will update this guide on a regular basis.
 You can access the document here: Covid-19 Business Support Summary.pdf

 As businesses are planning to reopen as part of phase two and three of the route map to recovery, Stirling Council has created a document with measures to help support the safe reopening of hospitality venues.
 The measures are for consideration by Food Business Operators (FBO) when they are re-opening a business that has been closed due to Coronavirus Restrictions.
 You can access the document here: SC Final Food business advice - reopening during Covid-19 restrictions.pdf